 Chris Hauer joined the Sewall Lab as a Research Assistant in December 2015.
 His research interests include understanding the impacts of habitat fragmentation and disease on the ecology and conservation of wildlife populations, particularly rodents and bats.
 Chris received a B.S. in Biology from Albright College and a M.S. in Biology from East Stroudsburg University.
 His graduate research examined changes in the community composition and distribution of bats in the Delaware Water Gap National Recreation Area following the emergence of white-nose syndrome.
 Using the results of mist netting and acoustic surveys, as well as emergence surveys of summer maternity roosts, Chris worked to develop a preliminary bat management plan for the National Park Service.
 Prior to his position at Temple University, Chris worked for an environmental consulting company conducting surveys for federally-endangered and threatened bat species throughout Pennsylvania and New Jersey.
 He also served as an Adjunct Biology Instructor at Alvernia University and Delaware Valley University where he taught courses in General Biology, Human Biology, and Human Anatomy and Physiology.

-Tyler Forst is a junior at Temple University studying Environmental Science with a minor in Biology.
+Tyler Forst is a senior at Temple University studying Environmental Science with a minor in Biology.
 He is interested in conservation ecology and finding ways to help mitigate issues that arise from climate change.
 His passion for ecology began after traveling to Ecuador and observing the concentration of biodiversity within the country.
 Since then he has been committed to preserving of at-risk communities.
 He joined the lab in the summer of 2016 through the College of Science and Technology’s Undergraduate Research Program, and is currently assisting in the research of behavioral interactions of North American bats infected with white-nose syndrome.
 Along with his research involvement, he has participated in volunteer programs catered towards encouraging youth involvement in STEM related fields.
 After completing his undergraduate studies, he plans on attending graduate school in the field of environmental health and ecology.

 2014 Field crew in Madagascar